Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

 ====================

-To rotate an edge based on faces you must select two faces, (*Adjacent selected faces*), otherwise Blender notifies you with an error message, "\ ``ERROR:
-Could not find any select edges that can be rotated`` ".
+To rotate an edge based on faces you must select two faces, (*Adjacent selected faces*), otherwise Blender notifies you with an error message, *"ERROR: Could not find any select edges that can be rotated"*.
 Using either *Rotate Edge CW* or *Rotate Edge CCW* will produce exactly the same results as if you had selected the common edge shown in (*Selected edge rotated CW and CCW.*).